 You can also find out how Acorn was rated when we asked customers the best and worst places to buy your stairlift.

 Which? members can log in now to view the results.
-If you're not yet a Which? member, join Which? to unlock the table and access all our expert reviews.
+If you're not a member, join Which? to unlock the table and access all our expert reviews.

 Get the inside track on Acorn stairlifts

-By logging in or joining Which?,you can access the Which? scores and ratings in the table above, as well as all the following information on this page, including:
+Log in or join Which?, you can access the Which? scores and ratings in the table above, as well as all the following information on this page, including:

 - how much Acorn stairlifts typically cost, including the average and the range of prices its customers paid